Microsoft OneDrive (formerly SkyDrive) is a powerful tool which makes it easy to sync and store your files online.

 This latest release follows on from Microsoft's rebranding of its SkyDrive service to OneDrive.
 Aside from the name change (which is reflected in the fact your SkyDrive folder is now called OneDrive), little else has changed from the previous release.

-- Bug fixes to improve the reliability of the client
+- Bug fix to improve the reliability of the client